 - Total Maximum Possible Score: 100 points.

 Recommendations on scholarship awards will be presented to the TREE Fund Board of Trustees in May 2019 and will be announced within two weeks of their decision.

 TREE Fund does not discriminate on the basis of race, color, creed, gender, sexual orientation, disability or national or ethnic origin.
 Current trustees of TREE Fund or any member of the family of any such trustee are ineligible to receive scholarships from TREE Fund.

 AWARD NOTIFICATION AND FUND DISTRIBUTION

 Recipients will be notified within two weeks of the TREE Fund Board of Trustees’ award decision.
 The award letter will include instructions on submitting acceptance information for the scholarship award.

-Upon TREE Fund’s receipt of the acceptance information, the full ($2,000) scholarship payment will be made to the institution.
+Upon TREE Fund’s receipt of the acceptance information, the first ($2,500) scholarship payment will be made to the institution.